utwente-fmt/ltsmin/README.md

     $ git submodule update --init
     $ ./ltsminreconf

+### A note on aclocal and pkgconf

-However, if you have installed `pkgconf` in a non-standard location you may need to specify the location to `pkg.m4` using the `ACLOCAL_PATH` variable manually, before running `ltsminreconf`.
+If you have installed `pkgconf` in a non-standard location you may need to specify the location to `pkg.m4` using the `ACLOCAL_PATH` variable manually, before running `ltsminreconf`.
 Assuming the path to `pkg.m4` is `~/.local/share/aclocal/pkg.m4`, run: